 A Snapshot of Korean Cuisine

-Korean food may have well hit its stride in the States (where I was born and raised) most likely for the fact that there is a relatively large population of Koreans (The United States has the second largest population of Koreans outside of Korea, according to a recent survey), but here in the UK, it has only just starting to create a stir amongst curious foodies.
-Without sounding like an exhaustive Wiki explanation, I’ll try and break down Korean grub in digestible form for those who are brand new to its spicy charms.
+Korean food may have well hit its stride in the States, most likely for the fact that there is a relatively large population of Koreans (The United States has the second largest population of Koreans outside of Korea, according to a recent survey), but here in the UK, it has only just starting to create a stir amongst curious foodies.
+Without sounding like an exhaustive Wiki explanation, We’ll try and break down Korean grub in digestible form for those who are brand new to its spicy charms.

 It All Starts With Rice